sealkit/Cyclistic-Bike-Share-Analysis/PROJECT_REPORT.md

 These behavioral differences provide a strong, data-driven foundation for designing targeted marketing strategies to convert casual riders into annual members.

 ---

+## Act

+### Top Three Recommendations

+Based on the analysis, the following three recommendations are proposed to help convert casual riders into annual members:

+**1. Target Weekend and Midday Leisure Riders with Classic Bike-Focused Membership Offers**
+Casual riders show the strongest preference for longer rides on weekends (Sunday: 19.61 min, Saturday: 19.13 min) and during midday hours (10:00–14:00, average >20 min).
+They also disproportionately choose classic bikes for these longer trips (23.53 min vs 14.02 min on electric).

+**Recommendation**: Launch weekend-specific marketing campaigns (email, social media, in-app notifications) that highlight “unlimited longer rides with classic bikes” and offer a discounted annual membership trial during peak leisure times.
+This directly addresses the leisure-oriented behavior that members currently under-serve.

+**2. Create a “Longer Ride” Membership Tier or Incentive Program**
+Although electric bikes dominate usage (66.65% of casual rides), classic bikes contribute 45.65% of total ride minutes among casual riders and significantly raise the overall average ride length.
+Casual riders who choose classic bikes clearly value longer journeys.

+**Recommendation**: Introduce a membership tier or add-on that provides discounted/unlimited access to classic bikes for rides longer than 20 minutes, or offer bonus ride credits for classic bike usage.
+This leverages the observed behavioral difference and makes annual membership more attractive to the high-value leisure segment.

+**3. Use Time- and Day-Based Messaging to Highlight Cost Savings for Casual Riders**
+Casual riders steadily increase ride volume throughout the day and dominate weekends, while members concentrate on weekday commuting peaks.
+The data clearly shows casual riders are not typical commuters but occasional longer-trip users.

+**Recommendation**: Run targeted digital campaigns (Google Ads, Instagram, email) that compare single-ride/day-pass costs versus annual membership savings specifically for weekend and midday usage.
+Messages such as “Ride longer on weekends — save more with membership” can effectively convert casual riders who already demonstrate high engagement on those days.

+---

+### Conclusion

+These recommendations are directly derived from the observed behavioral differences: casual riders favor longer, leisure-oriented rides (especially on weekends and with classic bikes), while annual members focus on short, routine weekday commutes.
+Implementing these targeted strategies will maximize the conversion of casual riders into the more profitable annual member segment, supporting Cyclistic’s goal of future growth.

+---

+**End of Report**